Skip to main content

 Answer: B

-Lint filters should be checked before and after each load to keep for efficiency and to avoid a fire hazard.
-If you use dryer sheets, the filter should be scrubbed regularly to remove buildup that can reduce air circulation.
+Lint filters should be checked before and after each load for efficiency and to avoid a fire hazard.
+If you use fabric softener, the filter should be cleaned regularly to remove buildup that reduces air circulation.

 16. To save energy you should...